 A golf putter is used in golf to make short and low-speed strokes with the idea of getting the rolling ball into the hole from a short distance.
 It is easy to distinguish between this and the other clubs in the bag as it has a flat and low profile club head which has a low loft striking face.
 Golf Putter are usually used in very close distances to the hole, usually found on the putting green.
 Whilst there is no strict rules or requirements for golfers to carry a golf putter, it is the one which would be extremely close under the circumstances.

-Similar to many large headed drivers, a mallet putter is shaped to offer forgiving and consistent shots whilst you are on the green.
+Similar to many top rated drivers in golf, a mallet putter is shaped to offer forgiving and consistent shots whilst you are on the green.
 With more size, the manufacturers can add in more alignment aids and shapes on the rear of the head which will help with helping players to align their putts better.
 The depth of the putter’s head means that manufacturers are able to lower the center of gravity and increase the moment of inertia.
 All of this helps when it comes to reducing spin and improving the performance of off-center putts.

 This type of putters whose toe points to the ground when you balance the shaft on your finger, this is a good well to tell the difference between types.
 This means that the center of gravity of the club is below the axis of the shaft.
 These type of putters are usually more inclined to open and close through a stroke which, would be right suited to players who tend to put an arc when they’re completing their putting stroke.